decred/dcrtime/api/v2/api.md

 ### Methods

-#### `Timestamps`
+#### `Timestamp Batch`

 Upload multiple digests to the time server.
-Behaves the same as /v2/timestamp, except for the ability to send multiple digests in a single request.
+The server adds this digest to a collection and eventually to a transaction that goes in a Decred block.
+This method returns immediately with the collection the digest has been added to.
+You must use the verify call to find out when it has been anchored to a block (which is done in batches at a set time interval that is not related to the api calls).

 * **URL**

-  `/v2/timestamps/`
+  `/v2/timestamp/batch`

 * **HTTP Method:**